theme-next/theme-next.org/source/docs/third-party-services/math-equations/index.md

 <!-- tab <code>cdn</code> -->
 {% note success %}
-Both MathJax and KaTeX provide `cdn` config and use the {% exturl jsDelivr https://www.jsdelivr.com %} as the default CDN.
+Both MathJax and KaTeX provide `cdn` config and use the [jsDelivr](https://www.jsdelivr.com) as the default CDN.
 The reason that jsDelivr is chosen is because it is fast everywhere, and jsDelivr has the valid ICP license issued by the Chinese government, it can be accessed in China pretty well.
 {% endnote %}

 {% note warning %}
-And we also provide other optional CDNs, including the famous {% exturl CDNJS https://cdnjs.com %}.
+And we also provide other optional CDNs, including the famous [CDNJS](https://cdnjs.com).
 For MathJax, we are currently using version 2.7.1.
 For KaTeX, due to the problem described above, we are now using version 0.7.1.
 {% endnote %}